AdaCore/aws/docs/source/high_level_services.rst

   Basically it places an **onclick** attribute (the event) in the `HTML` `<input>` identified as **clickme** (the action) above.
-Here is what happen when the button is clicked:
+Here is what happens when the button is clicked:

-  * send the "/onclick$clickme" HTTP request to the server
+  * the "/onclick$clickme" HTTP request is sent to the server
-  * asynchronously wait for the answer, when received place the message body into the `<div>` **placeholder**.
+  * asynchronously waits for the answer, when received places the message body into the `<div>` **placeholder**.

 .. highlight:: ada